optiklab/path-algorithms-on-a-grid-map/README.md

 Tips you get on each iteration = max(0, MaxTips - DeliveryTime) Total score = TotalTips - R*CostC

+# Current task description

+I decided to keep the original format of test files located in 'data/maps' that actually contain the description of a map itself and coordinates of orders to pickup and dropoff.
+I decided NOT to deal with Cost Efficiency analysis and NOT to calculate the amount of rovers needed.
+Instead, this little application focuses on map renderring and quick find of the path between two coordinates.
+There are plenty of space for improvements, so potentially I may end up adding some features as ideas come to my mind.

 # What this code base does